A Route into SEN

 Staff are also equipped over time with the skills to write and use social stories with pupils as well as a variety of other approaches to break down learning/experiences and develop their repertoire of SEN strategies.

-Staff are able to benefit from the childcare voucher scheme which supports with the expense of childcare.
 Wellbeing is a high priority and as such the school allows staff to benefit from Stress Counselling services, we also offer the flu jab for all staff.

 Our local secondary school has a gym that staff are able join for a monthly fee of £15 or a joint membership of £20.
-We also have our own free running club.

 Recruitment and Safeguarding:

-Castledon School and College is an equal opportunities employer and values diversity.
+Castledon School and 6th form are an equal opportunities employer and values diversity.
 All appointments are based solely on the merit and abilities of each applicant.
 The welfare of our students and staff is paramount.
 We are committed to safeguarding (including the prevention of radicalisation).
 The successful applicant must be able to demonstrate a commitment and knowledge in these areas and will be required to undertake appropriate checks as part of the recruitment process including DBS and referencing, as well as providing proof of your right to work in the UK.

 All new teachers are also supported though their first term at Castledon by mentoring by a senior member of staff.
 Planning, lesson delivery and annual reviews are just some of the areas that a senior member of staff will support with to ensure that you feel comfortable with Castledon's systems and expectations.